NoroffFEU/agency.noroff.dev/README.md

 npm run test-unit -- -t path/to/file.test.js
 ```

-To run the tests in watch mode, add the `--watch` flag run the following command.
+To run the tests in watch mode, add the `--watch` flag and run the following command.
 This will run the tests in watch mode, which means that the tests will be re-run when a file is changed.

 ```bash
 npm run test-unit -- -t --watch path/to/file.test.js